ansys/pydpf-core/docs/source/user_guide/troubleshooting.rst

     ModuleNotFoundError: No module named 'pyvista'

-Then, to use DPF plotting capabilities, PyVista needs to be installed with:
+In that case, simply install PyVista with:

 .. code-block:: default